BrunoCasotto/image-search-project/README.md

-# elevador-core
+# webpack-javascript-babel
-Implementação da lógica de um elevador em javascript
+configuration of javascript ES6